Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Welcome to the Discord-Moveset-Bot wiki!

-## To get started install Discord.py, youtube_dl and PyNaCl.
+## To get started go to the Installation folder and open the start.bat File it will install the needed modules.
 Also download and install the FFmpeg on the Official Website.

 ## Features: